Valentinianus Galates

 According to the 4th- and 5th-century ecclesiastical histories written by Nicene Christians, Valentinianus died as a result of his father's Arian Christianity.

 Life

-Valentinianus was the third child of the emperor Valens and the augusta Albia Dominica, their only son.
+Valentinianus was the third child of the emperor Valens and his wife Domnica, and their only son.
 According to the Consularia Constantinopolitana, Valentinianus was born on 18 January 366.
 According to the work of the contemporary orator Themistius, he was born beside the Danube, where the Danubian Limes marked the frontier of the empire.